KanishkRastogi46/autodev-backend/README.md

   pip install -r requirements.txt
   ```
 - Create .env file at the root folder
-- Create a MySQL database on cloud and store its credentials in .env file and also download the .pem at the root folder
+- Create a PostgreSQL database on cloud and store its credentials in .env file and also download the .pem at the root folder
 - Also create an API key to integrate Google Gemini Api on [Google ai studio](https://aistudio.google.com/)
 - Run your app using
   ```shell